Replicated object storage

 Important

-Do not combine replication with object encryption as this could result in dataloss when updating objects from both ends.
+Do not combine replication with object encryption as this could result in data loss when updating objects from both ends.

 Endpoints

-You enable using replication by connecting to a replicated endpoint.
-Please see Object storage endpoints for information on what our endpoints for replicated storage are.
 Make sure to choose the replicated endpoint local to the site that you are running your requests from (or europe-se-1a if they are not from one of our sites).
-If you put objects on buckets/containers that are created on either of these APIs, the objects will replicate.
+If you put objects in buckets or containers that’s created on either of these APIs, the objects will replicate.

 Important